Broncos' D-line problematic ahead of opener

 It leaves the Broncos trying to decide whether or not to move a player up from their practice squad for Monday's game.
 A move, however, would force them to expose another player who has already made their roster to waivers.

 "I'm not sure, every option is going to be explored,'' Broncos coach Vance Joseph said, when asked after Saturday's practice if the Broncos had to make a roster move.
-"That's always an issue when you bring someone up, you have to expose someone else to the outside teams in the league.
+"That's always an issue when you bring someone up, you have expose someone else to the outside teams in the league.
 That's always a possibility.''

-Crick, who led the Broncos' defensive linemen in playing time last season, had practiced on a limited basis Thursday, but was then held out of both Friday's and Saturday morning's practices.
+Crick, who led the Broncos' defensive linemen in playing time last season, had practiced on a limited basis on Thursday, but was then held out of both Friday's and Saturday morning's practices.

 "I think Jared is getting better, but he's not well enough to play a football game right now,'' Joseph said.
 "In our opinion, if we put him out there this week, which we could probably, it would hurt us down the road.''

-It all means that 2016 second-round pick Adam Gotsis and Shelby Harris will get plenty of work at defensive end next to nose tackle Domata Peko against the Chargers.
-Harris is a third-year player who earned a roster spot with quality play in training camp: He led the Broncos with three sacks in the preseason.
+It all means 2016 second-round pick Adam Gotsis and Shelby Harris will get plenty of work at defensive end next to nose tackle Domata Peko against the Chargers.
+Harris is a third-year player who earned a roster spot with quality play in training camp: he led the Broncos with three sacks in the preseason.

 "That's the way it's been throughout the preseason ... and that's what we expect Monday night,'' Joseph said.
 "That's why they're here ... what they did in the preseason I expect them to do Monday night.''